-For accessibility and inclusive design, Network Rail has rolled out eLearning since 2020 (refreshed in 2024) in the area of Diversity Impact Assessments.
+For accessibility and inclusive design, Network Rail has rolled out eLearning since 2020 in the area of Diversity Impact Assessments.
 This has been designed for those colleagues making decisions about the facilities we offer to passengers across the network, including accessibility at our managed stations.
-Additional in-person training is available for those colleagues who review diversity impact assessments, providing them with the skills and knowledge to accurately identify where people with protected characteristics may be negatively impacted.